Michaelray14/ChitChatUwU/README.md

-## Getting Started with Chit Chat UwU
+##Getting Started with Chit Chat UwU
 <h2>1.
 Download and Install</h2>
-Go to [yourdomain.com] and download the latest version of Multistream Chat.
+Go to https://github.com/Michaelray14/ChitChatUwU and download the latest version of Multistream Chat.
 Run the installer and follow the prompts to install Multistream Chat.
 <h2>2.
 Log Into Streaming Accounts</h2>
 Open Chit Chat UwU and click "Settings"